-Did you know one of the worst side effects of going low carb is bad breath?
+One of the worst side effects of going low-carb is keto breath.

-Even if you’re crazy about your dental hygiene, start a ketogenic diet and you may find yourself struggling (and losing!) the fight against keto breath.
+Even if you’re crazy about your dental hygiene, start a ketogenic diet and you may find yourself struggling (and losing) the fight against bad breath.

-Is keto breath the same as old high school math teacher bad breath?
+Is keto breath the same as high school math teacher bad breath?

 - Poor dental hygiene

 - Dental problems like gingivitis

 - Certain foods (like onions, coffee, and garlic)

 - Tobacco products